 While COVID-19 means that we must restrict our public engagements, we have invested in other options to facilitate dialogue and ensure that everyone is fully informed.

 You can sign up to receive regular updates on the project here.

 Community Benefit Scheme

-The Oriel Wind Farm project will have a substantial community fund, which will distribute grants to groups in the region over the planned operational lifetime of up to 30 years.
+The Oriel Wind Farm project will have a substantial community fund, which will distribute grants to groups in the region.

 We welcome community involvement in the design of the scheme.
-We are not yet looking for projects to support, but welcome your thoughts on how the scheme could be structured and the kinds of projects it should support.
+We are not yet looking for projects to support, but encourage you to share your thoughts on how it could be structured and the kinds of projects it should support.

-When we get to the stage of seeking projects to fund, we will communicate extensively in local media, through the local authorities and inform those on our mailing list.
+When we get to the stage of allocating grants, we will communicate extensively in the local media, through the local authorities and inform those on our mailing list.

 Offshore wind projects exist in a shared space with other commercial marine users, particularly fishing groups.
-Oriel is instigating a fund, specifically targeted at commercial, offshore fishing groups, to assist them in investing in their operations.
-This fund will help fishing groups develop the skills and infrastructure needed to improve the fishing industry in the region.
+Oriel is instigating a fund, targeted at supporting fishing operations in the region.
+This fund will help them develop the skills and infrastructure needed to improve the local fishing industry.